Tower-Numid/EncoreMP/README.md

 ```
-They retreated behind math, behind colour, behind the active principle itself.

-Baladas Demnevanni, 3E 427
+EncoreMP V0.80 beta release
 ```

 **What is this project?**

-This is an engine level re-work of many of Morrowinds core gameplay mechanics, forked from tes3mp.
-As a branch of tes3mp, this is also multiplayer compatible.
+This is a gameplay mod to morrowind with changes made at the engine level.
+It has been forked from tes3mp.
+As a branch of tes3mp, this is multiplayer compatible.

 It has been designed with maximum mod compatibility in mind, and most especially for full compatibility with the tamriel rebuilt project.
 It does this by changing as little as possible via the ESP file, and by making all the engine level changes as content agnostic as possible.

 **How is this different to other gameplay overhauls?**

 This project hosts almost all of it's changes in the games engine, not in an ESP file.
 So this should be compatible with almost all new content mods.
+It adds no new content, and makes no graphical changes.

 **What is the tone of the overhaul?**

 This tries as much as possible not to break from the sprit of the original game.

-There are some new mechanics, and a lot of balancing changes, but overall I want this to feel like the original Morrowind did twenty something years ago.
+There are some new mechanics, and a lot of balancing changes, but overall the aim is for this to feel like playing Morrowind did twenty something years ago when it came out.

-As a Beta version it is in need of playtesting and feedback, and the economy aspect is likely the most punishing change - but overall it is not meant to be harder just for the sake of it.
+As a Beta version it is in need of playtesting and feedback, and currently the economy aspect is likely the most punishing change - but it is not meant to be harder just for the sake of it.

-**Does it actually have anything to do with the dwemer?**

-No, it's just an internal project name that stuck.
-There is no new content added, but there may be in the future as an optional extra ESP file.

 **What does it change?**